robertorosero/pyhtonmig/Doc/library/sys.rst

    A string containing the copyright pertaining to the Python interpreter.

-.. function:: _compact_freelists()

-   Compact the free lists of integers and floats by deallocating unused blocks.
-   It can reduce the memory usage of the Python process several tenth of thousands of integers or floats have been allocated at once.

-   The return value is a tuple of tuples each containing three elements, amount of used objects, total block count before the blocks are deallocated and amount of freed blocks.
-The first tuple refers to ints, the second to floats.

-   This function should be used for specialized purposes only.

-   .. versionadded:: 2.6

 .. function:: _clear_type_cache()

    Clear the internal type cache.
 The type cache is used to speed up attribute